muoipt/githubuser/README.md

   View detailed information about individual users by querying [https://api.github.com/users/{username}](https://api.github.com/users/{username}).

 - **Local Data Caching**
-  User data is stored locally in a database to enable offline access.
+  User data is stored in a local database to ensure seamless offline access.
+When the app is launched again, previously fetched user data is displayed instantly without the need to re-fetch from the remote server.

 - **Unit Tests**
   Unit tests ensure functionality and robustness.